gsko/hDHT/README.md

 ====
 (Work in progress) Haskell implementation of the BitTorrent DHT

-To run the tests:
+-- To run the tests:
 > cabal test

-or
+-- For a more verbose output,
+-- run this command after `cabal test`

-> runhaskell test/TestMain.hs
+> ./dist/build/reference/reference